 The appropriate limits for maximum current are not clear from the published data.
-In any case, these limits can vary depending upon the relationship of the electrode surface to the region of the spinal cord being stimulated.
-Although there have been no reports of nerve damage in patients due to excessive current, there have been fundamental studies conducted in animals that identify the stimulation parameter windows that allow safe stimulation (Agnew and McCreery, 1990).
-Since patient discomfort or transient interference with movement or sensation may occur as a result of excessive spinal cord stimulation, the standard requires a maximum output control that can be set by the physician.
+In any case, these limits can vary depending upon the relationship of the electrode surface to the region of the peripheral nerve that is being stimulated.
+Although there have been no reports of nerve damage in patients due to excessive current, there have been fundamental studies conducted in animals that identify the stimulation parameters windows that allow safe stimulation (Agnew and McCreery, 1990).
+Since patient discomfort or transient interference with movement or sensation may occur as a result of excessive peripheral nerve stimulation, the standard requires a maximum output control that can be set by the physician.